asm0dey/projector-pres/index.md

 ---
 # How the hell will it work in a browser?

-Initial version just sent the whole screen to the client.
+The initial version just sent the whole screen to the client.

-It had whopping performance of ≈5 fps :hushed:
+It had a whopping performance of ≈5 fps :hushed:

 ![bg right:40%](images/9000.png)